Super Cool Party Games for Teenagers

 PICK YOUR POISON

 Every teen has undoubtedly played “Would You Rather?” and now, this card game has brought it to a whole new level!
 Three or more players try and create the hardest Would You Rather scenario by combining two Poison cards.
 Every player anonymously picks their poison, and then comes the reveal.
 After that, you know who picked the right scenario, and who is crazier than you thought.
 This card game takes the classic teenage game and ramps it up a notch, making it an awesome addition to your next party.
-Available here on amazon.
+Available at amazon.

 If you’re looking for a game that will take your teens in some unexpected directions, then you have to have Quelf.
 This board game is completely controlled by the cards that you draw, and these cards could say absolutely anything.
 Have you balanced a shoe on your head before or wanted to sit underneath the kitchen table?
 Quelf can almost guarantee the chance that something just as bizarre will happen.
 The winner of over six awards for board games, this is the quintessential party game for teens.
-Available here on amazon.
+Available at amazon.

 EAT THE DOUGHNUT